Pathushi/Pathushi/README.md

 ---

 ⭐ **If you like my work, feel free to star my repositories!**
-🤝 Open to internships, collaborations, and professional opportunities.
+🤝 Open to collaborations, and professional opportunities.